V bar V, Arizona 2011

 It seems the Sinagua began building these pueblos in the early 1100s and left the Verde Valey in the early 1400s.

 Ducks and Coots swim on the surface of this small round lake.
 Turtles, muskrats and other animal life sometimes can be spotted as well.
 Carbon-dioxide infused water flows into the lake at a rate of a 1.5 million gallons per day.
 At 76 degrees Fahrenheit, the water has created its own lushly vegetated environment.
+The volume and temperature of that water is constant no matter how the climate may vary from wet to dry.
+The water flows out of the lake through a small pipe-like cavern more than 100 m long.
+Therefore, the lake is not connected to any other surface water, and its biological community has been isolated.
+Some species, such as shrimp-like amphipods, leaches, and water scorpions, are found only here.

 A short trail leads up to the rim of the hill, where you will have a view of the lake and some cliff dwellings.
 The first Hohokam settlers came here in the seventh century.
 The Sinagua came later and stayed until the 1400s.